numcommand/num/doc/command-guide.md

     1
     2

-Sample items by using the `-n` flag:
+Sample items from the list by using the `-n` flag:

     $ seq 10 | shuf -n 3
     7
     2
     5

 ### The `wc` command

-Word count.
-Typically counts lines, words, and characters.
+Word count, which typically counts lines, words, and characters.

 Example:

-    $ echo "aa bb cc" | wc
+    $ wc data.txt
-    1 3 9
+    3 9 15